Do It with Madonna

-"Do It with Madonna" is the debut single by Australian rock band the Androids, released on 28 October 2002 from their self-titled first studio album.
-The song peaked at number four on the Australian Recording Industry Association (ARIA) charts and was certified platinum by ARIA in 2003.
+"Do It with Madonna" is a song by Australian rock band the Androids, released as their debut single on 28 October 2002.
+It was included on their first studio album, The Androids.
+The song peaked at number four on the Australian Singles Chart and was certified platinum by the Australian Recording Industry Association (ARIA) in 2003.
 Worldwide, the song reached the top 50 in Ireland, New Zealand, and the United Kingdom.

-The Bart Borghesi directed music video won the ARIA Award for Best Video at the ARIA Music Awards of 2003.
+The music video, directed by Bart Borghesi, won the ARIA Award for Best Video at the ARIA Music Awards of 2003.

 Background

-The song is a sage comparative study of the shaggability of pop goddesses Christina Aguilera, Pink, Britney Spears and Kylie Minogue are all considered and found wanting in preference for Madonna.
+The song is a sage comparative study of the shaggability of pop singers Christina Aguilera, Pink, Britney Spears and Kylie Minogue, which are all considered and found wanting in preference for Madonna.
 Tim Henwood told The Age: "'Do It with Madonna' took me 20 minutes to write.
 I spent from midnight to 5am demoing it one morning, and now Madonna has actually heard it, it never occurred to me that would happen.
 It was funny, though, because at the time I remember being careful what I was saying just in case any of them did hear it - 'Don't insult anyone.
 How would you like it if you were Pink?'"
-Madonna requested a copy for review and "loves it"."
+Madonna requested a copy for review and "loves it".